jfet97/cmcs_projects/diffusion/README.md

 ## How It Works

-1. **Initialization**: 100 particles are created at the center of the world
+1. **Initialization**: 500 particles are created at the center of the world
-2. **Random Walk**: At each step, each particle moves in a random direction
+2. **Random Walk**: At each step, each particle attempts to move in a random direction
+3. **Collision Detection**: Advanced collision detection prevents particles from overlapping
+4. **Collision Handling**: Two methods available:
+   - **Collision Avoidance**: Particles try multiple random directions until finding a valid position
+   - **Elastic Collision**: Particles bounce off each other in a physically realistic manner
-3. **Boundary Handling**: Particles bounce off the world boundaries
+5. **Boundary Handling**: Particles bounce off the world boundaries
-4. **MSD Calculation**: Mean Squared Displacement is calculated for each timestep
+6. **MSD Calculation**: Mean Squared Displacement is calculated for each timestep
-5. **Visualization**: The MSD chart is updated in real-time
+7. **Visualization**: The MSD chart is updated in real-time

 ## Customization